bbauska/Anti-Project-2025/README.md

 tailoring to deter Russia and China simultaneously.
 2. Develop a nuclear arsenal with the size, sophistication, and tailoring— including new capabilities at the theater level—to ensure that there is no circumstance in which America is exposed to serious nuclear coercion.”
-[Department of Defense, Project 2025, accessed 6/24/24]
+[Department of Defense, Project 2025, accessed 6/24/24]</p>

-Project 2025 called for the prioritization of nuclear modernization.
+<p>Project 2025 called for the prioritization of nuclear modernization.
 “Prioritize nuclear modernization.
 All components of the nuclear triad are far beyond their intended lifetimes and will need to be replaced over the next decade.
 This effort is required for the U.S. to maintain its nuclear triad—and will be the bare minimum needed to maintain U.S. strategic nuclear deterrence.”
-[Department of Defense, Project 2025, accessed 6/24/24]
+[Department of Defense, Project 2025, accessed 6/24/24]</p>

-Project 2025 recommended accelerated efforts to restore plutonium pit production and investments in the National Laboratories facilities to support nuclear weapons development.
+<p>Project 2025 recommended accelerated efforts to restore plutonium pit production and
+investments in the National Laboratories facilities to support nuclear weapons development.
 “Restore the nuclear infrastructure.
 The United States must restore its necessary nuclear infrastructure so that it is capable of producing and maintaining nuclear weapons 1.
 Accelerate the effort to restore